matatk/agrip/audioquake/BUILD.md

 Building AudioQuake
 ====================

+AudioQuake can be built into a stand-alone application for Mac or Windows (which does not require the user to install either it, or anything else, in order to run).

-The build process is similar whether you are on a Mac or Windows.
+The build process is simple and similar whether you are on a Mac or Windows.
 However, before you can run your first build, you need to set up your development environment.
 The instructions for this depends on which platform you are using.

 Please note that builds are platform-psecific, i.e. if you build on the Mac, you will get a Mac version of AudioQuake; if you build on Windows you'll get a Windows version.
 You can only build an AudioQuake package for the OS you're running.